-Motivated by this, in this paper, we propose KPG\footnote{\underline{K}ey \underline{P}ropagation Graph \underline{G}enerator} to generate enhanced key propagation graphs for rumor veracity classification.
-Our KPG comprises two key components: the {\em Candidate Response Generator (CRG)} and the {\em Ending Node Selector (ENS)}, as shown in Figure \ref{fig:kpg}.
-Firstly, to deal with the events where propagation graphs are too small to provide sufficient candidates for selection, we propose CRG module based on the {\em conditional variational auto-encoder (CVAE)} \cite{Sohn2015cvae}.
-CRG generates new responses that are coherent with the structure and contextual information present in the graph.
-These responses are generalized from realistic yet refined from noise propagation patterns, with the aim of enhancing the discrimination potential of the augmented graphs.
-Next, ENS explores the candidate graph from both local and global perspectives and identifies the key propagation graph by selecting critical nodes iteratively from the candidate set.
-Rather than choosing nodes based on semantic relevance of comments, ENS prioritizes nodes that indicate the veracity of the claim.
-Using GCN \cite{kipf2016gcn, bian2020bigcn} as the backbone, ENS evaluates each node based on the contribution of its feature and topology information to the classification performance of the event.
-By incorporating these two modules, our KPG can not only select distinguishable key patterns from the original noisy propagation graphs, but also expand small propagation graphs with informative new comments, thereby improving the overall model performance on the rumor detection task.
+Motivated by these challenges, we propose KPG (\underline{K}ey \underline{P}ropagation Graph \underline{G}enerator) to generate enhanced key propagation graphs for rumor detection.
+Our KPG consists of two key components: the {\em Candidate Response Generator (CRG)} and the {\em Ending Node Selector (ENS)}.
+First, we propose the CRG module to address situations where propagation graphs are too small to provide sufficient candidates for selection.
+CRG generates new responses that are aligned with the structure and contextual information of the graph.
+These responses are derived from realistic yet refined noise propagation patterns, aiming to enhance the discrimination potential of the augmented graphs.
+Next, we introduce ENS to explore the candidate graph from both local and global perspectives.
+It identifies the key propagation graph by iteratively selecting critical nodes from the candidate set.
+Instead of choosing nodes based on the semantic relevance of comments, ENS evaluates each node based on the contribution of its feature and topology information to the classification performance of the event.
+By incorporating these two modules, our KPG can select distinguishable key patterns from the original noisy propagation graphs and expand small propagation graphs with informative new comments, thereby improving the overall model performance.

-We further incorporate a {\em reinforcement learning (RL)} framework to integrate the candidate node generation and key node selection process with graph classification accuracy.
-To achieve this, we design rewards based on the classification accuracy obtained from a pre-trained GCN classifier \cite{bian2020bigcn}.
-Specifically, we offer rewards for generated new responsive features that demonstrate superior performance compared to the original features in terms of classification accuracy.
-Besides, we encourage the selection of nodes that enhance the discriminative capability of the graph and maximize the expected accumulative performance improvement in the future.